lit/lit/README.md

 ## Benefits over HTML templates

-`lit-html` has basically all of the benefits of HTML-in-JS systems like JSX.
+`lit-html` has basically all of the benefits of HTML-in-JS systems like JSX, like:

 ### Lighter weight

-There's no need to load expression parser and evaluator.
+There's no need to load an expression parser and evaluator.

 ### Seamless access to data